factorhouse/kpow-streams-spring-kafka-example/README.md

 1. Start a 3-Node Kafka Cluster and kPow with [kpow/local](https://github.com/operatr-io/kpow-local).
 2. Build the Order Service JAR with `make test`
 3. Run the Order Service JAR with `java -jar build/libs/orders-service-10.0.8.jar`
-4. Navigate to localhost:3000 > Streams > Order Service (can take 1-2 minutes to appear)
+4. Navigate to localhost:3000 > Streams > OrdersService (can take 1-2 minutes to appear)

 -- Original Project Readme Follows --